odinb/bash-plexamp-installer/README.md

 Then unmount and insert card into Raspberry Pi and boot it.

-After ssh-ing to it and logged in:
-Change to root (sudo -i) and run script with:
+After SSH-ing to it and logged in, Change to root (sudo -i) and run script with:

 bash <(wget -qO- https://raw.githubusercontent.com/odinb/bash-plexamp-installer/main/install_Plexamp_pi.sh)